2020 March 24 by Colleen Quinn

 As the Richmond community feels the impact of COVID-19 (Coronavirus), the team at Locke & Quinn would like to take this opportunity to share the measures being taken as we continue to safely serve our community’s legal needs.

 We will continue to remain operational while maintaining the highest levels of care for both our clients and employees.
-Until further notice, we are still open for business but are holding client meetings by conference call or video (Skype, Facetime or other available means).
+Until further notice, we are still open for business but ideally are holding client meetings by conference call or video (Skype, Facetime or other available means).
+If we do need to meet in person then we ask that our clients please wear appropriate masks or face coverings when visiting our offices.

 From all of us at Locke & Quinn, thank you for your patience and understanding as we navigate through this difficult situation.
 We hope to serve our community as much as needed during this challenging time.